Shiva-gsk/SSL-admin-task/README.md

 I basically signup to Azure Platform and I got about $100 free credits that can be used for over 365 days.
 I created a static IP resource and a VM using Static IP that I created.
 Though an easy setup, this took me some time as I was to new to such platform.

+Now after setting up VM our first task to enable unattended upgrades for security

 Following Commands are used to setup unattended upgrades making sure system always receives latest security upgrades.

 ```